 The distinction between an allowable weakness and a problem is context and degree.
 Scepticism in a team is like pepper in cooking — used well, it makes the decision sharper.
 Used too much or at the wrong moment, it kills every idea before it gets air.
 An Implementer's resistance to change is stability when the team needs consistency.
 It becomes an obstacle when it blocks necessary adaptation.

 What happens when the pepper goes too far?
-Read When Strengths Go Too Far.
+Read When Strengths Go Too Far

 The question is never "how do we fix this person's weakness?"
-The question is: "Is this weakness still within allowable limits, and does the team have someone whose strength covers it?"
+The question is: is this weakness still within allowable limits, and does the team have someone whose strength covers it?

 How the Team Solves What the Individual Cannot